-RACIAL ISSUES: If you are a U.S. citizen, you will be seen as privileged, so you should expect to pay more for things.
+RACIAL ISSUES: As a U.S. citizen, you will be seen as privileged, so you should expect to pay more for things.
 There are some 200 ethnic groups in Cameroon, each with its own language.
 Not all of these groups are treated equally, and you may witness signs of discrimination.
 Do not get involved in what you do not understand and are unable to change.

 GENDER ISSUES: (For women): Men should not be allowed to hang out or become a nuisance.
 Tell them politely and firmly that you are busy and they should please go away.
 If trouble persists, talk to the Program Director.
 Men will pester/verbally harass you, accost you in the street, and propose marriage; play it as a joke, which it mostly is.
 When they persist, or show up at your door, allow your irritation to show.
 Men are not allowed to grab your arm or pull at you.
 This is rude in Cameroonian culture, as they well know, but they will try it - especially in markets.
-Insist that you be treated with respect.
+Insist that you be treated with respect (a lecture on Feminism, however, will serve no practical purpose).
 A good phrase to know is "ne me touchez pas.
 Laissez-moi."
-Do not invite a man alone to the Centre after dark; expectations might arise.
+Do not invite a man alone to the

+Centre after dark, unless you know him well; expectations might arise.
 Use good sense, as you would in the U.S. You may become embarrassed at times, but you are not likely to be assaulted, or worse.

-SEXUALITY ISSUES: Homosexuality among both men and women in Cameroon is against the law.
-Public displays of affection between men, except the customary walking arm-in-arm, is typically avoided.
+SEXUALITY ISSUES: Homosexuality among both men and women in Cameroon is against the law!
+Avoid public displays of affection between men, except the customary walking arm-in-arm.